Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 **Transport stays at-most-once.** No sequence or acknowledgement fields were added to [`RemoteMessage`](../protos/internal/remoting.proto), and [`remote_server.go`](../actor/remote_server.go) is unchanged.
 Reliability is a controller protocol layered above `Tell` and remoting, so every existing send path keeps its cost and semantics.

 **Controllers are invisible infrastructure.** The controllers are unexported, carry reserved `GoAkt`-prefixed names scoped to one endpoint incarnation, and are excluded from `Actors`, `ActorOf`, `Kill`, `ReSpawn`, relocation candidates, and every other public actor-management API.
-The public surface is two spawn options, per-side option types, six local protocol messages, the durable-queue contract, one failure event, and a handful of error sentinels.
+The public surface is four spawn options (two per mode), per-side option types, seven local protocol messages, the two durable-queue contracts, one failure event, and a handful of error sentinels.

 **Demand is consumer-driven.** The producer controller never sends a sequenced message beyond the demand the consumer controller has granted.
 This bounds the consumer-side buffer and prevents a fast producer from overwhelming a slow consumer's mailbox.